troglobit/watchdogd/docs/DESIGN.md

 For each reboot `watchdogd` maintains a reset counter, along with the data collected in the (state) file.
 This reset counter is incremeted in the `Prepare WDT reset` state in Fig 1.
-Hence, depending on the integrity class of the non-volatile store, this counter can be used as the snmpEngineBoots (RFC 2574) value, and the `sysinfo()` uptime value can be used as the snmpEngineTime.
+This counter is cleared on power failure.

 The status can be read either from the file (status²), or by using the client API, like `watchdogctl` which returns (status¹).